 33. About 40% of US families used mobile banking in 2017.

 In 2013, only 23.2% of households used this method to access their bank account.
 By 2015, this share reached 31.9% and then hit the 40.4% recorded in 2017.
 This mobile banking vs online banking comparison shows how the first concept can soon overpower the latter.
-Only 15.6% of households, however, chose mobile banking as a primary method.
+Over a third (34%) of households meanwhile chose mobile banking as a primary method.
 This percentage made mobile banking the fourth most popular option, following online banking, bank teller, and ATMs, according to mobile banking usage statistics.

 34. US families making over $75,000 use mobile banking the most.